SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Another valuable tool, which is supported by Cato is the "Strategy Workbench".
 With the help of this tool, you can develop a pitstop and tyre strategy for an upcoming race.
 Simple sprint races with a single required pitstop are supported as well as endurance races with multiple stints and complex tyre and fuel saving strategies.
 An important feature of this tool is the ability to analyze telemetry data of past stints, that have been collected by Cato.
 This telemetry information is stored in the local database at the end of a session, as long as thiis has been activated in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist) for the given simulator.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Workbench.JPG)

+Important: "Strategy Workbench" displays various graphs using the Google chart library in an embedded web browser.
+This web browser, which is part of Windows must be configured for a given application using a setting in the Windows Registry.
+In most cases, this setting can be configured automatically by the given application, but in rare cases, admin privileges are required to insert the required key in the registry.
+If you encounter an error, that the Google library can not be loaded, you must run "Strategy Workbench" once using administrator privileges.

 The "Strategy Workbench" is divided into two main areas.
 The upper area allows you to analyze the available telemetry information for a given car / track / conditions combination using several available graphical charts.
 Telemetry information is divided into an *Electronics* and a *Tyres* group.